jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 .. code-block:: php

+    /**
-    /* Return true if this user may edit (modify/update/delete) this attachment for this parent *
+     * Return true if this user may edit (modify/delete/update) this attachment for this parent *
      * (Note that all of the arguments are assumed to be valid; no sanity checking is done.
      *    It is up to the caller to validate the arguments before calling this function.)
      *
-     * @param record $attachment database record for the attachment
+     * @param   &record  &$attachment  database record for the attachment
-     * @param int $parent_id The ID of the parent the attachment is attached to
-     * @param $params The Attachments component parameters object *
+     * @param   object   $user_id      the user_id to check (optional, primarily for testing) *
-     * @return true if this user may edit this attachment */ function userMayEditAttachment(&$attachment, $parent_id, &$params) {
+     * @return true if this user may edit this attachment */ public function userMayEditAttachment(&$attachment, $user_id = null) {
       ...
     }